andreihortopan/fpaanp/README.md

 ## To do

 - Add diacritics to text.
+- Move constants and styles to a separate file then import them all at once to each file which requires them.
 - Check compilation warnings.
 - `submenu*.js`:
     - Resize submenu box in order to prevent gap between menu item and submenu so as not to rerender animation on mouse drag.